Mood Ring (Britney Spears song): Release

+Critical reception

+Critical reception of the song was positive.
+Lewis Corner from Digital Spy welcomed it as "a very nice addition indeed", calling it "a sultry slow jam that hears Britney at her most seductive."
+Tim Chan of Rolling Stone agreed, labelling it as "slinky, slow-burning track", while also noting that "the song is a hazy, alluring slow jam more in line with "Make Me..." the first single from Glory, than the dance-pop tracks Spears is otherwise known for."
+Writing for Soundazed, Matt Torres called it a "bop" noting "the hypnotic melody and trap-inspired electropop create a lush soundscape for Spears as she sings about her chameleonic love.
+We know she’s faced relationship woes in the past, but she’s focused on the intoxicating feeling of new love; and the feeling of being with someone that accepts her various sides while still igniting a tantalizing and passionate flame."

 Commercial performance

-"Mood Ring" mostly charted on components charts, however debuted within the top-ten in two countries.
-In the United States, "Mood Ring" debuted at number 23 on the US Billboard Bubbling Under Hot 100 chart, and number two on the US Billboard Digital Song Sales chart with first week sales of 13,300 digital copies sold.
-In the United Kingdom the song entered the UK Download OCC component chart at number 18, In Canada, the song entered the Billboard Canada Digital Song Sales chart at number 32.
+"Mood Ring" mostly charted on component charts; however, it debuted within the top-ten in two countries.
+In the United States, "Mood Ring" debuted at number 23 on the Billboard Bubbling Under Hot 100 chart with first week sales of 13,300 digital copies sold.
+In the United Kingdom, the song entered the OCC's UK Download component chart at number 18, In Canada, the song entered the Billboard Digital Song Sales chart at number 32.

-In Hungary, "Mood Ring" debuted and peaked at number three on the Hungary Single Top 40 chart, making it her highest performance on the chart since her 2016 single "Make Me..." which peaked at number six.
-In Scotland, the song was debuted at number ten on the Scotland OCC chart, making it first her top-ten on the chart since "Work Bitch" which peaked at number seven.
-In Germany, the song debuted at number 60 on the German Digital Songs Sales chart.
+In Hungary, "Mood Ring" debuted and peaked at number three on the Single Top 40 chart, making it her highest performance on the chart since her 2016 single "Make Me", which peaked at number six.
+In Scotland, the song debuted at number ten, making it her first top-ten on the chart since "Work Bitch" (2013), which peaked at number seven.
+In Germany, the song debuted at number 60 on the Digital Songs Sales chart.